wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 All data associated with this project has been published by Wood et al. (2025a) and is described in Wood et al. (2025b; manuscript in development).

-The hillslope-floodplain-channel cross-section to the right displays the kind of transect data these programs operate on—surface profiles (i.e., elevations).
+The hillslope-floodplain-channel cross-section to the right displays the kind of transect data these programs operate on—topographic surface profiles (i.e., elevation data).

 This repository (analysis-whitewater-basin-mn-sedimentation-surveys-jjwood) includes 4 programs:
 - **transect_cogo_digitizer.py:** Performs coordinate geometry (COGO) calculations to digitize tabular transect elevation data into GIS files.